anqooqie/proconlib/docs/matrix.md

 std::size_t A.gauss_jordan();
 ```

-It transforms the matrix to the reduced row echelon form, and returns the rank of the matrix.
+It transforms $A$ to the reduced row echelon form, and returns the rank of $A$.

 ### Constraints
 - None